Capacity: Attorney

 This response was picked up on by Advocate Dumisa Ntsebeza SC, one of four commissioners appointed by President Jacob Zuma, who suggested that Thobane, by giving a “technical” response to Singh’s question, had shied away from the more pressing philosophical and ethical aspects of it.

-These included “whether on your version of events [regarding the late filing of financials]… you would be satisfied as a judge that the story about your audits is reasonably satisfactory?”
+These included “whether on your version of events [regarding the late filing of financials]… You would be satisfied as a judge that the story about your audits is reasonably satisfactory?”

 “My answer is an emphatic yes.
 I think I accounted,” said Thobane.